faysalalmahmud/surgical-equipment-recognizer/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - **FastAI** for the amazing deep learning framework
+- **Gradio** for the intuitive interface and seamless deployment experience
 - **Hugging Face** for the deployment platform
 - **DuckDuckGo** for image search API
 - **Medical community** for inspiration and domain knowledge